jhpyle/docassemble/_docs/helloworld.md

 This creates a document "from scratch" that is available in PDF or RTF format.
-The content of the document is contained in the `content` directive within the [`attachment`] directive.
+The content of the document is contained in the `content` sub-component within the [`attachment`] component.

-Let's also try modifying this interview to use a [DOCX template] in order to generate a document that will be available to the user in PDF or DOCX format.
+Let's also try modifying this Steward to use a [DOCX template] in order to generate a document that will be available to the user in PDF or DOCX format.